usausa/Smart-Net-ByteMapper/README.md

 ## Future

+* Add UnicodeConverter.
+* Add Double and Float and DateTime(specific?) and Guid(?) support to BinaryCoverter.
+* Add Double and Float support to DecimalCoverter.
+* DateTimeConverter performance improvement.
 * Performance improvements using Span.
-* Add over 19 digits decimal support to DecimalCoverter using BigInteger.
-* Add Double and Float support to DecimalCoverter.
-* Add fast UTF-16 converter support.